Personal Statement Advice

 - Don't use your statement to tell us what we already know.
 For example details of your undergraduate degree will be evident from your transcripts, so you don't need to repeat this information in your statement.

-- A personal statement is not a CV, so avoid just listing everything you have ever done.
+- A personal statement is not a CV, so avoid listing what you have already done.

 - Avoid using "inspirational quotes" from business leaders or other public figures.
 They do not add to your statement because they don't tell us anything about you.

-- You can include information about your hobbies / voluntary work etc, but you must explain how these relate to the course you have applied for or prepared you for study.
+- You can include information about your hobbies / voluntary work etc, but you must explain how these either relate to the course you have applied to, have prepared you for study, or have impacted you in some way.

 - Donʼt tell us about other people (e.g. your parents), they aren't the ones who will be studying at WMG.

-- Avoid vague statements such as "I have always wanted to go to your University because I have a passion for study".
+- Avoid vague and sweeping statements such as "I have always wanted to go to your University because I have a passion for study".

 - Your statement must be written by you and must be original.
 We will reject your application if you have copied from an internet source or another applicant.
 We submit personal statements to a plagiarism-checking tool.